 How are cartilage injuries diagnosed?

 Your physician can often diagnose cartilage injuries of the hip based on your symptoms and with an examination of the joint.
-X-rays are usually also necessary to look for signs of cartilage injury or osteoarthritis, such as bone spurs or irregularities in the joint surface.
-In younger patients, an MRI may be necessary to fully evaluate the cartilage surface of the joint.
+X-rays can sometimes identify signs of cartilage injury or osteoarthritis, such as bone spurs or irregularities in the joint surface.
+An MRI is necessary to fully evaluate the cartilage surface of the joint.
+UC San Diego Health's musculoskeletal radiologists offer some of the most skilled "reads" of MRI studies available and are an international referral center for this expertise.